-Your credit can also say a lot about your character and personality and can last approximately seven years on a Credit Report.
-Employers can also evaluate you in terms of numbers, which makes it very important to have a good credit score.
+Your credit can also say a lot about your character and personality and can last approximately seven years on a Consumer Financial Report.
+Employers can also evaluate you in terms of numbers, which makes it very important to have a good score.
 This will represent your level of responsibility and organization.

-It is important to have a good credit score, because when it is high, it becomes easier and cheaper to borrow money, and for lenders to finance loans.
+It is important to have a good credit scores, because it becomes easier and cheaper to borrow money, and for lenders to finance loans.
 This can save you thousands of dollars in interest payments.

 What Is A Good Credit Score

 A credit score of about 680 is considered good, and between 700 and 759 – excellent.
 People whose credit score is more than 760 points, have the best scores and thus they get a lot of advantages.
-Banks and lenders can easily offer a loan, and they do not need to worry about interest rates when receiving any kind of loan.
+If you have good credit scores, banks and lenders will easily offer a loan, and they do not need to worry about high interest rates when receiving any kind of offer.